glowkeeper/glowkeeper.github.io/public/assets/posts/poetry/ironies.md

 When she returned just as fast,
 As she could, to her mum,
 After calling for Christmas fun.
-Yet, she still had her Granddad.
+Yet, she still had her Granddad,
 To inform of the fun she'd had.
 I can't help but think about that hard.
 And the neglect makes me sad.